 If you have more time, visit Santa Cruz boardwalk or the beautiful Pigeon Point Lighthouse.
 Other things to do near Big Sur include the charming cities of Pescadero and Half Moon Bay.

 Point Lobos State Natural Reserve

-Point Lobos near Carmel and at the start of Big Sur is a paradise for outdoor enthusiasts.
+Point Lobos, just south of Monterey and Carmel and at the start of Big Sur, is a paradise for outdoor enthusiasts.

 It has great hiking and most of the trails have incredible views of the Bay.

 Point Lobos is also one of the popular things to do in Big Sur with kids as it has plenty of easy hiking trails for all ages and fitness levels.

 We like the Cypress Cove Trail and China Cove Trail in particular.